 Skinny Dip Falls is located off of the Blue Ridge Parkway in the Pisgah National Forest at mile marker 417 (Looking Glass Overlook).
 As a local, I promise that you’ll want to watch those mile markers.
 Sometimes GPS is confused, and sometimes you lose cellphone reception for quite a while.
 This is one of those spots.

-Once you park at the Looking Glass Overlook, you’ll cross the street, look for a marked post on a visible trail, and follow the signs for the Mountain to Sea Trail (MST) just to start.
+Once you park at the Looking Glass Overlook, you’ll cross the street, look for a marked post on a visible trail, and follow the signs for the Mountains-to-Sea Trail (MST) just to start.
 From the Overlook, you only have to walk about .50-miles into the falls.
 Just keep walking straight down the big path, and don’t veer off on one of the side ones.

 Looking Glass Falls